sushanthr/TheCollective/README.md

 # The Collective

-The collective is a prototype for an open social network, with interesting properties.
+The collective is a prototype for an open social network, with interesting properties:
 - End to End encryption of all content.
 Safeguarding users from profiling, selling of user data.
 - Explicit data access control.
   At two levels: